 The Williams Project is a theatre collective that strives to make theatrical excellence accessible to diverse and engaged audiences, while paying our artists a living wage.

 The writing of Tennessee Williams shapes our vision of theatrical excellence, so we strive like him to create theatre that is:

 - Entertaining enough to make everyone feel welcome and a part of the community;

 - Powerful enough to move people to love each other more, even in the face of the temporary nature of theatre and life.

 We strive to make theatre consistent with the belief that professional artists are vital to our culture, and that such artists deserve to be compensated in a way that recognizes their value.
 Great theatre artists are working class heroes who sacrifice greatly to make important work, and we pay all of our artists a living wage in order to support that work.

-Founded in 2014 in Longview, WA, in three seasons The Williams Project has created and co-produced Tennessee Williams’s Orpheus Descending (Intiman Theatre, 2015) and The Glass Menagerie (Café Nordo, 2016) and developed and shared workshop productions of Shakespeare’s Henry VI (2014), Suzan-Lori Parks’s In the Blood (2015), and James Baldwin’s Blues for Mister Charlie (2016).
+Since the ensemble's founding in 2014, The Williams Project has brought epic, accessible theatre to more than 3,400 audience members in Seattle and Longview, WA.
+In four seasons, The Williams Project has produced James Baldwin's Blues for Mister Charlie (Emerald City Bible Fellowship/Franklin High School, 2017) and Tennessee Williams’s Orpheus Descending (Intiman Theatre, 2015) and The Glass Menagerie (Café Nordo, 2016).
+The company also has developed and shared workshop productions of Shakespeare’s Henry VI (2014), Suzan-Lori Parks’s In the Blood (2015), and James Baldwin’s Blues for Mister Charlie (2016).
 Orpheus Descending was included on The Seattle Times’s list of the top ten theatre productions of 2015 and named the best play of the year by BroadwayWorld Seattle.